5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/README.md

 Although adding any of the missing parts listed below may improve performance, they can only be regarded as a refinement.
 They are not a necessity for getting your Hackintosh to work, except for `PMCR` which may be a requirement for Z390 Chipsets.

-**NOTE:** In order to add any of the components listed below, click on the entry for the device in the main menu to find the corresponding SSDT.
+**NOTE:** In order to add any of the components listed below, click on the name of the device listed in the menu above to find the corresponding SSDT.

 ## Instructions